nishanlama03/TECH4GOOD_Widgets/GeneratePhoto/README.md

 This documentation provides an overview of the Figma widget code designed to display random photos from Unsplash based on a keyword.
 The code utilizes Figma's plugin development environment and interacts with the Unsplash API to fetch and display images.

 ## Code Overview
-The provided code consists of JavaScript functions and components tailored for use within the Figma plugin environment.
+The provided code consists of TypeScript functions and components tailored for use within the Figma plugin environment.
 Here's a breakdown of the main components and their functionalities:

 1. downloadAndDisplayImage(keyword)
 This asynchronous function fetches a random image from Unsplash based on the provided keyword or a default keyword if none is provided.